-- 3 nutritious meals daily
+- 3 nutritious meals daily.

-- Clean bathrooms and showers
+- Clean bathrooms and showers.

-- Changes of clothes, including clean socks and underwear
+- Changes of clothes, including clean socks and underwear.

-- A mailing address to receive mail
+- A mailing address to receive mail.

-- A safe place to rest and socialize with other women
+- A safe place to rest and socialize with other women.

-Women experiencing homelessness frequently live with healthcare needs that are largely unmet by existing healthcare systems.
-In partnership with JWCH, at our Women’s Health Clinic—the only women-specific health clinic in Skid Row—we provide primary care, STD and HIV testing, tuberculosis and cancer screenings, vaccinations, mammograms, and physical as well as mental health assessments.
+Our Women’s Health Clinic, operated in partnership with the John Wesley Community Health Institute (JWCH), is the only women’s clinic in all of Skid Row.
+We provide primary care, STD and HIV testing, tuberculosis and cancer screenings, vaccinations, mammograms, and physical as well as mental health assessments.

-Providing these services in a women-only environment is critical not only because it helps ensure women are receiving care that meets their unique needs; it also reduces the chance of re-traumatization for women who have experienced violence at the hands of men.
+Women experiencing homelessness frequently have unique healthcare needs that are unmet by existing healthcare systems.
+Providing these services in a women-only environment is critical not only to ensuring that women receive the necessary care, but also to reducing the chance of re-traumatization for women who have experienced violence at the hands of men.

 Launched in August 2019, our Bridge Housing Program provides critical overnight housing to 25 single, unaccompanied women who are in the process of securing permanent housing.
 Every night, staff and volunteers convert the Day Center into an area where the women can comfortably eat dinner, relax, and sleep indoors.
 One extra cot is always made available for emergency cases, while the other cots are reserved for the same 25 women each night.